kubernetes/test-infra/prow/pod-utilities.md

 - Jobs that require additional repos to be checked out can arrange for that with the `exta_refs` field.
 - Jobs that do not want submodules to be cloned should set `skip_submodules` to `true`
-- Jobs that want to perform full clone of repo can set `clone_depth` to 0.
-For shallow cloning, `clone_depth` can be set to desired clone depth.
+- Jobs that want to perform shallow cloning can use `clone_depth` field.
+It can be set to desired clone depth.
+By default, clone_depth get set to 0 which results in full clone of repo.

 ```yaml
 - name: post-job